ashen007/LearningGen/modeling/workflow.md

 ### 1.1. define generative model

-generative functions can be either deterministic meaning it does not has random choice expression in it or non-deterministic generative functions which has random choice expressions in it. either way generative function define with `@gen` macro.
+generative functions can be either deterministic meaning it does not have random choice expression in it or non-deterministic generative functions which has random choice expressions in it. either way generative function define with `@gen` macro.
+DML version of any generative function supports branching (if-end), loops (for-end, while-end) and recursions. can use `@trace` macro in generative functions which will eliminate the need of user defined addresses because it will auto generate addresses from variable name.

 ```julia
 @gen function <function_name> (<param_1>, <param_2>, )